Foxi2024/ATdIT_ProjectGroup1/DEVELOPER.md

 # Developer Documentation

 ## Project Overview
 This is a booking application built using Java and JavaFX, utilizing a modern tech stack for robust functionality and user experience.
 The application follows a layered architecture pattern with clear separation between frontend and backend components.
+It features separate entry points for different application flows like Customer Registration and Payment Processing.

 ## Architecture